-You know that DNA testing can help improve your dog’s life and breeding line.
+DNA testing can help improve your dog’s life and your breeding program.
 But did you know it can also help improve the vitality of the breed itself?
-Breeders who use Embark don’t just get a DNA report, they get their dog’s genetic raw data to share with researchers, health organizations, breed clubs and others working on canine research and genetic mapping across the world.
-Let’s dig in.
+Breeders who use Embark don’t just get a DNA report.
+They get their dog’s genetic raw data to share with researchers, health organizations, breed clubs, and others working on canine genetic health research.

 What is raw data?

-An Embark test screens your dog with over 230,000 genetic markers, evenly spaced across the genome, and identifies:
+An Embark test screens your dog for 230,000 genetic markers evenly spaced across the genome and identifies: